South Anchorage Farmers' Market WEEKLY NEWSLETTER

 Northern Lights Mushrooms will be there with their beautiful oyster mushrooms.

-FFA (Future Farmers of America) will have a variety of produce and homemade jams.
-Check out their great pumpkins both for carving and for baking!
+FFA (Future Farmers of America) will have a variety of greens and homemade jams.

 BAKERY AND FOOD

+A new food vendor joined us last week and they are a big hit with our customers.
 Everybody’s Business is a local company who focuses on fresh, local ingredients.
 Their salmon burger on greens is amazing!
 They also have breakfast items so if you need to go to the market early you can get a tasty breakfast while you’re there.
-Great to keep you warm and toasty!

 Mary Jane will be bringing baked goods from French Oven Bakery.
 Huge loaves of marble rye, cheddar, jalapeno cheddar, white, and wheat and white sourdough.
 Lots of pastries including palmiers, macaroons, and those tempting cinnamon rolls.
-She will have local Alaskan honey and local eggs!
+Be sure to get to her early if you want those great fresh eggs!

 Arctic Choice has a great selection of fresh Alaskan seafood.
 Fresh Silver Salmon, Sablefish (Black Cod) and Halibut fillets for the BBQ.
 Also SideStripe Shrimp, Cod & Rockfish fillets will be there along with large Spot Shrimp, Razor Clam meats, Halibut Cheeks, Scallops and always a favorite King Crab, along with other seafood treats.